thecodecapo/dental-final/README.md

 ```

 Step 5 : Now clone the git repo where the source code is already available ( note : remove '/build' in '.gitignore' cause we need build files to be uploaded onto git )

-Step 6 : Verify whether the files are cloned correclty and go to build directory, you should see '{git_repo_name}'
+Step 6 : Verify whether the files are cloned correclty and go to build directory, you should see 'git_repo_name'

 ```bash
 cd git_repo_name/build/